sindresorhus/pify/readme.md

 Check out [`pinkie-promise`](https://github.com/floatdrop/pinkie-promise) if you need a tiny promise polyfill.

+## Security

+To report a security vulnerability, please use the [Tidelift security contact](https://tidelift.com/security).
+Tidelift will coordinate the fix and disclosure.

 ## Related

 - [p-event](https://github.com/sindresorhus/p-event) - Promisify an event by waiting for it to be emitted